-• Anonymised summary table of all participant results, comments and methodology.
-Including sample assessment result (acceptable/unacceptable classification) for each participant.

-• The HLA phenotype of the donor samples and CDC detected specificities of the sera (provided on request, for indication only).
+- Anonymised summary table of all participant results, comments and methodology.
+Including sample assessment result (acceptable/unacceptable classification) for each participant. - End of year summary of participant performance. - The HLA phenotype of the donor samples and CDC detected specificities of the sera (provided on request, for indication only).